pydicom/pynetdicom/dev/_sources/user/presentation.rst.txt

 3. Supplying a list of :class:`PresentationContext` items to :meth:`AE.associate()<pynetdicom.ae.ApplicationEntity.associate>`
-   via the *context* keyword argument.
+   via the *contexts* keyword argument.

 ::